Free Online Hawaii Divorce Forms, Papers & Templates.

 That may mean talking out your feelings with a therapist or focusing your energy in a healthy activity you enjoy.
 It's common to keep these emotions inside, but you have to learn to get through them or they'll disrupt your life going forward.

 If you find yourself resisting the idea of therapy, you might want to keep in mind that therapy doesn't mean you have a problem or that you're in crisis.
 It can be a way to work toward a better life, with someone who has no agenda but YOU.

 3.Don't Blame Yourself.

 That may sound hard to do, but the fact is that many people feel a lot of self-rejection after a divorce.

 You might think that there is something wrong with you if you couldn't make this relationship work.
 You have to work on getting confidence and faith in yourself and the ability to believe in yourself again.

 This is also something you could pursue in therapy, or through Tip No. 4:

-Especially if you were married for a long time, you may have given up a lot of the things you enjoyed as a single person because they didn't fit with your "couple hood."
+Especially if you were married for a long time, you may have given up a lot of the things you enjoyed as a single person because they didn't fit in to your married lifestyle.